Article (54)

 (Surah An-Nahl: 58–59) Surah At-Takwir Verse 8/9

-Before the advent of the Messenger ﷺ, the society of Arabia was immersed in ignorance, oppression, and immorality.
-Women and weak classes were subjected to severe oppression, even to the point that faces turned black at the birth of a daughter and they even thought of burying her alive.
+Before the prophethood of the Messenger ﷺ, the society of Arabia was steeped in ignorance, oppression, and lawlessness.
+Women and weak classes were subjected to severe oppression, even faces turned black at the birth of a daughter and even thought of burying her alive.
 The Quran exposed this cruel attitude and shook humanity against it.

 Tribal Wars and Sedition

-Arab society was constantly engaged in war and conflict.
-Fights would last for generations over small matters.
+Arab society was constantly engaged in war and strife.
+Fights would continue for generations over small matters.

 What to say of killing someone's honor, even killing someone's camel would ignite the fire of war."